SVGFusion: A VAE-Diffusion Transformer for Vector Graphic Generation: Experiments

-\textbf{Comparison with Large Language Model.} As illustrated in Fig.~\ref{fig:compare_t2v}, we also compare our proposed SVGFusion with existing state-of-the-art approaches that directly generate SVGs using Large Language Models (LLMs).
-The results indicate that the performance of Claude3.5-sonnet~\cite{claude3.5}, GPT4o-latest~\cite{GPT4}, and DeepSeek-R1~\cite{deepseek_r1_2025} in SVG generation is not particularly outstanding.
+\textbf{Comparison with Large Language Model.} As illustrated in Fig.~\ref{fig:compare_t2v}, we also compare our proposed SVGFusion with existing state-of-the-art approaches that directly generate SVGs using LLMs.
+The results indicate that the performance of GPT4o-latest~\cite{GPT4}, GPT-5~\cite{gpt5}, GPT 5.1~\cite{gpt5.1}, Claude-Opus-4.1~\cite{claude_opus_4.1}, Claude-Sonnet-4.5~\cite{claude_sonnet_4.5}, and DeepSeek-R1~\cite{deepseek_r1_2025} in SVG generation is not particularly outstanding.
 In most cases, they can only use simple shapes to roughly assemble objects, but the positioning of each element lacks harmony.
 As a result, the overall shapes are overly simplistic, and the visual effects are less satisfactory.
 Regarding color design, these LLMs struggle to apply colors accurately to each part of the SVG, leading to color schemes that are often neither harmonious nor reasonable.
 In terms of semantic expression, the SVG code generated by LLMs is too simple to fully capture the meaning conveyed by the input text description.
 In contrast, our proposed SVGFusion method produces more balanced and harmonious results in terms of shape selection, color matching, and semantic representation.
-In Supplementary Sec.~\ref{sec:supp_compare_llm}, we provide more comparison of our method with language model-based methods.
+In Supplementary Sec.~\ref{sec:supp_compare_llm}, we provide more comparisons of our method with language model-based methods.